microsoft/msticpy-training/workshops/Jun2023/Docker_JupyterClassic.md

 ## Jupyter home page

-You should see this image
+You should see this image with the workshop notebooks listed.

 ![image](./media/JupyterClassic.png)